FAQs, Help & Downloads

 We offer a few low-cost catapults that are great for starting out and developing your shooting skills, such as the Pro-Shot Ballistic Sport or some of the SimpleShot range of slingshots, but really any of our catapults we sell are perfectly fine for anyone new to the sport to start learning with.
 There is a lot of variety when it comes to catapults and there are no right answers or one-size-fits-all solutions to our sport.

 We recommend new shooters do a bit of research in to shooting safety and techniques, and the different types of catapults, bands, shooting styles etc to see what they would like to try.
-Most of you have seen our Gamekeeper PPMG and PPMG+ in action (and its hard not to recommend these catapults to anyone, new or seasoned, because they're fantastic designs) however we offer a lot of different catapults from some really amazing designers and for us it really does come down to trying different catapults and learning new shooting styles and techniques.
-Anyone can shoot anything well with enough practise.
+The Gamekeeper Pocket Poacher range (PPSG, PPMG & PPMG+) may be our most popular catapults (and its hard not to recommend these catapults to anyone, novice or expert, because they're fantastic designs) however we offer a lot of different catapults from some really amazing designers and for us it really does come down to trying different catapults and learning new shooting styles and techniques.

 What else do I need?
 What will I receive with my order?